mansoure/mansoure.github.io/index.md

 ## Current Research projects at CoDS:

+- A Data Discovery Platform for Data Science
 - A Natural Language Platform for Querying RDF Graphs
-- An Automatic Annotation Platform for Neuroscience Datasets
 - A Federated Learning Platform for linked data and Knowledge Graphs
 - Data Science Versioning Control with Explanation and Data Bias Detection Methods